lauramog/products-api/README.md

 pip install -r backend/requirements.txt
 ```

-Create a user.
-This will give you access to Django admin page, and it will create a token that you will use to interact with the Data base.
+Create a user; This will give you access to Django admin page, and it will create a token that you will use to interact with the Data base.

 ```shell
 python manage.py createsuperuser